carsongooch/BO3-GSC-Mod-Library/README.md

 ## Event-Driven Gameplay:

 Quest progression is driven by player interactions and gameplay events rather than a linear script.
-Interactive entities wait for player-triggered events, update quest state, and invokes the appropriate progression logic.
+Interactive entities wait for player triggered events, update quest state, and invoke the appropriate progression logic.

 ![Nathan's Donuts Code Example 2](assets/code_example2.png)

 ### Player Lockdown Event:

-This lockdown sequence combines player interaction, multiplayer state validation, round-based progression, and environmental events.
-Before the lockdown beings, the system verifies that every active player is alive and within a defined radius of the activation trigger. once these requirements are met, the area is sealed and players must survive the required rounds, and the environment is updated when the lockdown begins and ends.
+This lockdown sequence combines player interaction, multiplayer state validation, round-based progression and environmental events.
+Before the lockdown begins, the system verifies that every activate player is alive and within a defined radius of the activation trigger.
+Once these requirements are met, the area is sealed and players must survive the required rounds, while the environment is updated when the lockdown begins and ends.

 ![Nathan's Donuts Code Example 3](assets/code_example3.png)